 Sunrise at Tom Tom Trail

 You know who you are!
 I can’t say I have never posed for a photo or set up a shot… I definitely have.
-However this story was too funny to watch unfold.
+However, this story was too funny to watch unfold.

 My hiking partner Uriel and I sat at the top of the cliff relaxing, time lapse snapping, coffee being brewed.
 No-one else was to be seen and the sun was set to rise in 15 minutes.
-All of a sudden a couple appear on the first lookout of the hike, roughly 15 minutes from the bottom.
+All of a sudden a couple appears on the first lookout of the hike, roughly 15 minutes from the bottom.
 We thought to ourselves that we weren’t the only ones who were about to enjoy a great sunrise.